h-griffin/dnd-notes/_posts/chapter-04/index.md

 description: |-
   investigate the war between air and sky (birds vs storm) at Batallion 5 hq in the Pilar of Clouds <br>

-  explore the bridge city Bruke and battle agents of the All Bloom in Angakar, the vacant enchanted grung town, while searching for Samuel the missing bird.
+  explore the bridge city Bruke and battle agents of the All Bloom in Angakaar, the vacant enchanted grung town, while searching for Samuel the missing bird.
 ---

 ## table of contents